mihajlotomic/meteorSite/README.md

 ToDo:

-~~1.
-Finish the search bar functionality - trying to share the _ids to a helper function is currently the limitation.~~
+1. ~~Finish the search bar functionality - trying to share the _ids to a helper function is currently the limitation.~~
 1. Instead of using alerts use more modern Bootstrap capabilities.
 1. Implement security and server side validation so it can acutally be deployed.